Clubs and Activities

 Intramural Soccer

 Intramural Soccer runs during the month of April and practices are before school.
-Please contact Ms. Omsberg or Ms. Von Ohlen for more information.
+Please contact Ms. Reiff or Ms. Benge for more information.

 Intramural Volleyball